 Remember what we mentioned about fake followers?
 Well, influencer fraud is a top concern for brands, so they’re always on the lookout for it.
 No one wants to waste their marketing budget on audiences that contain high percentages of bots.

 Brands want authentic audiences, and they have methods to determine if an influencer meets this requirement or not.
-For example, some brands subscribe to influencer marketing platforms, which offer search-engine capabilities and immediate analytics for influencer profiles.
+For example, some brands subscribe to influencer marketing platforms such as inBeat Agency, which offer search-engine capabilities and immediate analytics for influencer profiles.

 An authenticity analysis by an influencer marketing platform.
 In this example, the influencer has a very low portion of suspicious followers.